jdlph/Path4GMNS/README.md

 - [ ] Visualize individual column/paths on user's call
 - [ ] Adopt parallel computing to further boost the performance

+## Contribute

+Any contributions are welcomed including advise new applications of Path4GMNS, enhance documentation (this guideline and [docstrings](https://docs.python-guide.org/writing/documentation/#writing-docstrings) in the source code), refactor and/or optimize the source code, report and/or resolve potential issues/bugs, suggest and/or add new functionalities, etc.

+Path4GMNS has a very simple workflow setup, i.e., **master for release (on both GitHub and PyPI) and dev for development**.
+If you would like to work directly on the source code (and probably the documentation), please make sure that **the destination branch of your pull request is dev**, i.e., all potential changes/updates shall go to the dev branch before merging into master for release.

+You are encouraged to join our Slack workspace for more dicussions and collaborations.
+[Drop us an email](xzhou74@asu.edu;jdlph@hotmail.com) for invitation.

 ## Implementation Notes

 The column generation scheme in Path4GMNS is an equivalent **single-processing implementation** as its [DTALite](https://github.com/jdlph/DTALite/tree/main/src_cpp) multiprocessing counterpart. **Note that the results (i.e., column pool and trajectory for an agent) from Path4GMNS and DTALite are comparable but likely not identical as the shortest paths are usually not unique and subjected to implementations**.
 This subtle difference should be gone and the link performances should be consistent if the iterations on both assignment and column generation are large enough.
 You can always compare the results (i.e., link_performance.csv) from Path4GMNS and DTALite given the same network and demand.